Last Stand's Journey

 Like with Battlenet all good things come to an end.
 The landlord's time was up and the York Tavern was going to be closed for an uncertain amount of time so we upped sticks for our current venue, the Alec Bussey Scout Centre, tucked away just outside the city centre.

 Alec Bussey Scout Centre Era

 The 8th of January 2015 was officially Norwich Last Stand's first night at the Alec Bussey Scout Centre.
 With little doubt, this is Norwich Last Stand's best venue yet with space for 20+ games at once, and that capacity has been used to great effect for three of the bigger Warhammer 40,000 Tournaments in Norfolk with the best prize support in the country.

 While we have had some setbacks along the way, overall we have continued to go from strength to strength with new terrain and ideas.
 Norwich Last Stand has, and continues to promote the hobby through bringing like minded people together and providing a place to play tabletop and role play games.

 Typical Club Night - June 2019.

-After raising over £1,000 for the East Anglian Air Ambulance in August 2019.
+A chant of "Blood for the blood god, skulls for the skull throne!" after raising over £1,000 for the East Anglian Air Ambulance in August 2019.

 As of late 2019, Norwich Last Stand has continued to go from stength to strength, seeing a substantial growth in regular players and members.
 The club continues to pride itself on its informal approach to gaming as a community run non-profit organisation with no annual membership subsciption, offering flexibility for gamers.
 Norwich Last Stand continues to grow its impressive collection of terrain and battle mats, available for use on a Thursday evening club night.